Huaramo/masterthesis/codes_and_files/mammals/README.md

 ### The proteomes of mouse and rat.
 (The other proteomes are in the directory gos.)

 ## ortho_co_orthologs.txt, ortho_orthologs.txt and ortho_inparalogs.txt:
 ### The files of co-orthologs, orthologs and inparalogs predicted by OrthoVenn2 for the mouse and rat.
+(The other files of orthology are in the directory gos)